auberonedu/ramblebot/README.md

 A project to exercise Java, JUnit, git, GitHub, and code-reading skills.
 Students will create a language model to generate text.

+Here I am making a change, wish me luck on this project!

 ## Expectations

 ### Academic Honesty